Skip to content

 Hours required weekly to hit target income at given hourly rate and billable percentage

-Calculate weekly hours needed to hit target income at given hourly rate and billable utilization.
-Enter target annual income and see the result instantly.
+Calculate the weekly hours needed to hit a target annual income at a given hourly rate and realistic billable-utilisation percentage.

 What this tool does